pubnub/pubnub-mcp-server/resources/sdk_docs/java_message-actions.md

 ```

 ### Returns[​](#returns-2)
-getMessageActions() returns a list of PNGetMessageActionsResult objects with:
+getMessageActions() returns a list of PNGetMessageActionsResult:
-- getType() — Type: String.
-Message action type.
+- getType(): String — Message action type.
-- getValue() — Type: String.
-Message action value.
+- getValue(): String — Message action value.
-- getUuid() — Type: String.
-Publisher of the message action.
+- getUuid(): String — Publisher of the message action.
-- getActionTimetoken() — Type: Long.
-Timestamp when the message action was created.
+- getActionTimetoken(): Long — When the action was created.
-- getMessageTimetoken() — Type: Long.
-Timestamp when the related message was created.
+- getMessageTimetoken(): Long — Timetoken of the message the action belongs to.

 ### Other examples[​](#other-examples)